owlet42/kubeflow-docs/docs/user-guide/kfp-mlflow-seldon.rst

          return f"{mlflow.get_artifact_uri()}/{result.artifact_path}"

-The value returned from the step is the model URI – the path to the model file in Minio.
+The value returned from the step is the model URI – the path to the model file in MinIO.
 But if you need to return more than a single value, you can use a NamedTuple.
-For more details take a look `here <https://www.kubeflow.org/docs/components/pipelines/sdk/python-function-components/#building-python-function-based-components>`__.
+For more details, take a look at `Building Python function-based components <https://www.kubeflow.org/docs/components/pipelines/sdk/python-function-components/#building-python-function-based-components>`__.

 .. code-block:: python